interactar/bitcoredfullnode/README.md

 # [[ PREREQUISITES ]]

-* 1- download/install dokcer 1.12+ and docker-compose 1.8+
+* 1- download/install docker 1.12+ and docker-compose 1.8+

 * 2- [Optional] unless you don't mind to run docker-compose by using ``` sudo```, please grant your current user with docker group permission:
 ```sh